unahouExosite/docs/rpc/README.md

 ```
 {
-    "status": <result>,
+    "status": string,
     "id": 1
 }
 ```

-* `<result>`

-    `"ok"` means the activation was successful.
+* `"status": "ok"` means the activation was successful.

-    `"invalid"` means the specified activation code was not found or already activated (client only) or expired (client only) or activated by another client (share only).
+* `"status": "invalid"` means the specified activation code was not found or already activated (client only) or expired (client only) or activated by another client (share only).
 Or, the resource associated with the activation code has already been activated either via this or another activation code (share only).

-    `"noauth"` means the calling client does not own the client associated with the specified activation code (client only).
+* `"status": "noauth"` means the calling client does not own the client associated with the specified activation code (client only).

 ---